 vi.
-The Company used the forecastability of industry prospect and macroeconomic environment to adjust historical and timely information to assess the default possibility of accounts receivable.
-As of December 31, 2022 and 2021, the provision matrix is as follows:
+The Company used the forecastability of industry prospect and macroeconomic environment to adjust historical and timely information to assess the default possibility of accounts receivable including related parties.
+As of December 31, 2023 and 2022, the provision matrix is as follows: